Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Simulations and Empirical Studies to Evaluate ECS

 \section{Simulations and Empirical Studies to Evaluate ECS}

-Next, we evaluate ECS empirically.
-We first assess the ability of ECS to capture tail and higher order moment information in a simulation.
-Next, we show the behavior of ECS on the CIFAR10 and MNIST datasets with Inception v3 embeddings.
+Here, we evaluate ECS empirically.
+We divide our empirical studies into three parts.
+First, we assess the ability of ECS to capture tail and higher order moment information in a simulation, where we are able to precisely control the tail behavior of the underlying distributions.
+Next, we compare the behavior of ECS versus FID on the standard benchmark datasets CIFAR10 and MNIST using Inception v3 embeddings.
+Finally, we demonstrate the use of ECS in a large-scale chest X-ray dataset using clinically relevant embeddings.